 Live bacteria are known as probiotics that improve the gut microbial balance of the host by boosting growth efficiency (Wang et al., 2021).
 Single or mixed cultures of live microorganisms known as probiotics are effective for balancing the intestinal flora (Ahmad, 2006; Kopacz and Phadtare, 2022).
 Under normal circumstances, its use speeds up the growth of helpful microorganisms rather than the growth of potentially harmful germs (Abudabos et al., 2013; Ghasemi et al., 2020; Joya et al., 2020).
-Probiotics have been shown to improve growth in numerous studies (Sen et al., 2012; Ghasemi-Sadabadi et al., 2019), with the best feed conversion ratio standing out (Shokaiyan et al., 2019; Hussein et al., 2020; Joya et al., 2020).
+Probiotics have been shown to improve growth in numerous studies (Sen et al., 2012; Ghasemi-Sadabadi et al., 2019; Hussein et al., 2020; Joya et al., 2020).